jedisct1/libsodium-doc/password_hashing/the_argon2i_function.md

 the password, would be hashed).

-Libsodium supports the Argon2id variant since version 1.0.13, and it became the default in algorithm in version 1.0.15.
+Libsodium supports the Argon2id variant since version 1.0.13, and it became the default algorithm in version 1.0.15.

 ## Algorithm details